Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Face-to-face Model

 If \ro2 is following subroutine \alg1, then the treasure is brought to the exit.
 Indeed, in that case \ro2 expects no interaction from \ro1 and greedily tries to evacuate (see subcases i,ii in Figure~\ref{fig: non-wireless-algo}).

-If \ro2 is following subroutine \alg2, then it must be that $\dist_0\leq {\dist} \leq 2\pi/3$, that ${\dist}-\barr x \leq x< {\dist}$, and that it has not found any other interesting point before (by Lemma~\ref{lem:ti}\ref{6} we have ${\dist}-\barr x< {\dist}$ and $\barr x> 0$ for all ${\dist}>\dist_0$).
-Figure~\ref{fig: non-wireless-algo} subcase iii depicts exactly this scenario, where $I=T$.
+If \ro2 is following subroutine \alg2, then it must be that $\dist_0\leq {\dist} \leq 2\pi/3$, and ${\dist}-\barr x \leq x< {\dist}$, and that it has not found any other PoI before (by Lemma~\ref{lem:ti}\ref{6} we have ${\dist}-\barr x< {\dist}$ and $\barr x> 0$, for all ${\dist}>\dist_0$).
+Figure~\ref{fig: non-wireless-algo} subcase iii depicts this scenario, where $I=T$.
 Note that from \ro2's perspective, the exit can be either in $B$ or in $C$, and \ro2 chooses to go to the center.
 This takes total time $x+1$.
 If the exit was at point $C$, then \ro1 would have found it in time ${\dist}-x\leq \barr x$ and that would make it to follow \alg2.
 So, \ro1 would first check point $D$ (where the treasure is not present), and that would make it to go to the centre arriving at time ${\dist}-x+2\sinn{{\dist}/2}+1$ (an illustration of this trajectory is shown in Figure~\ref{fig: non-wireless-algo} subcase iv, if \ro1 was moving clockwise). \ro2 is guaranteed to wait at the center till time $t_0$ (which is the maximum required time that takes each robot to reach the centre).
 In that case, \ro2 meets \ro1 at the center (because \ro1 did find the exit in $C$), and \ro2 correctly chooses $C$ as the evacuation point.
 Finally, if instead the exit was not in $C$, then \ro1 would not make it to the centre by time $t_0$.
 That can happen only if the exit is at point $B$, and once again \ro2 makes the right decision to evacuate from $B$.

-In the last case, \ro2 is following subroutine \alg3, and so it must be that ${\dist} > 2\pi/3$, that ${\dist}-\barr x \leq x< {\dist}$, and that it has not found any other interesting point before.
+In the last case, \ro2 is following subroutine \alg3, and so it must be that ${\dist} > 2\pi/3$, that ${\dist}-\barr x \leq x< {\dist}$, and that it has not found any other PoI before.
 Figure~\ref{fig: non-wireless-algo} subcase v depicts this scenario.
 Note that the exit could be either in $C$ or in $D$.